Bray Park Weir Tidal Protection Project

 Share Bray Park Weir Tidal Protection Project on Facebook Share Bray Park Weir Tidal Protection Project on Twitter Share Bray Park Weir Tidal Protection Project on Linkedin Email Bray Park Weir Tidal Protection Project link

-Once the investigation is complete, a report will go before the elected Council for its consideration.
-The Council will then determine the next steps.
+• Next steps: We are now at the stage where stakeholder input is essential before a final recommendation is made to the elected Council for its consideration.
+The elected Council would then determine the next steps.

 • a hinged barrier across the entire weir